lgreski/cleaningdata/README.md

     </tr>
     <tr>
         <td valign=top>tidydata.txt</td>
         <td>The output file from step 5 of the course project instructions, a tidy data set that includes descriptive variable names based on the features.txt file provided by the <em>Human Activity Recognition</em> research team.
-The File is located at https://github.com/lgreski/cleaningdata/blob/master/tidydata.txt </td>
+The file is located at https://github.com/lgreski/cleaningdata/blob/master/tidydata.txt </td>
     </tr>
 </table>